 Linguistics at Michigan

 We invite you to explore our website to find out more about us.
-Please contact us if you need any additional information.
+Please contact us if you would like any additional information.
 We look forward to hearing from you!